 Navratri 2017 - The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
-Chaitra Navratri will be celebrated from March 28 to April 5, 2017.
+Sharad Navratri will be celebrated from September 21 to September 29, 2017.

 During Navratri, people from villages and cities gather to perform 'puja' on small shrines representing different aspects of Goddess Durga, including Goddess Lakshmi and Goddess Saraswati.
 Chanting of mantras and renditions of bhajans and folk songs usually accompany the puja rituals for nine consecutive days of Navratri.